EugeneCT/42_transcendence/backend/readme.md

 To start a local eth chain
 To start the local chain chain:
 1. cd solidity
-2. npx ganache --db ./ganache-data --mnemonic "run brown pause spatial balcony caught devote kite bread snow magnet notice
+2. npx ganache --db ./ganache-data --mnemonic "run brown pause spatial balcony caught devote kite bread snow magnet notice"

 To start the api to save to the local eth chain:
 3. cd ../userwins_api